surinder2000/face-segmentation-maskrcnn-on-supervisely/README.md

 ![S13](https://github.com/surinder2000/face-segmentation-maskrcnn-on-supervisely/blob/master/Screenshots/S13.png)

-* Create an agent sytem for training model.
+* Create an agent system for training model.
 An agent is an OS that provides the resources for training our model.
 The agent must have all the resources that are required to train the model.
 I am launching an agent system on AWS cloud with Ubuntu Deep learning image which provide all the resources that are required for training our model
 * Launch EC2 instance on AWS with required AMI